 Magnus Pro Positives And Negatives

-The other big issue I found was no fault of the desk.
+The biggest problem I encountered was no fault of the desk.
 For a few weeks, I stood for around 60% of the time while computing.
 Usually, I did so in bare feet, socks, or cheap sandals.

 Eventually, the heels and soles of my feet got really sore.
 As a result, my standing posture fell apart.
 After some research, my problem appeared to be plantar fasciitis.
 The easy solution for that is to support your foot arches.